Cultured Guru Logo

 Different Salt Fermentation Methods

 Wild fermentation is an ancient form of food preservation that requires salt.
-Also known as lacto fermentation, this fermentation occurs when certain bacteria ferment plant compounds and produce lactic acid as a byproduct.
+Also known as lacto fermentation, this fermentation occurs when specific bacteria ferment plant compounds and produce lactic acid as a byproduct.
 All it takes is the addition of a precise salt concentration to vegetables, and you can turn plain vegetables into wild fermented foods.

 Popular wild-fermented foods include sauerkraut, kimchi, and pickles.